Pier Vittorio Aureli

 Pier Vittorio Aureli is an architect and educator.
-His work focuses on the relationship between architecture, politics, and urban history.
-Aureli teaches at the Architectural Association where he is Diploma Unit Master, lecturer in the History & Theory Programme and Director of the “City/Architecture” PhD Programme.
-Since 2013 he is The William B. and Charlotte Shepherd Davenport Visiting Professor, Yale School of Architecture.
-He has taught at the Berlage Institute in Rotterdam, École Polytechnique Fédérale de Lausanne, and Columbia University in New York, TU Delft, Accademia di Architettura in Mendrisio, Switzerland, and at the Barcelona Institute of Architecture.
+Aureli teaches at the Architectural Association where he is Director of studies in the PhD program, lecturer in the History and Theory program and Unit Master in the diploma school.
+Currently he is The William B. and Shepherd Davenport Visiting Professor, Yale School of Architecture.
+He has taught at the Berlage Institute in Rotterdam, École Polytechnique Fédérale de Lausanne, and Columbia University in New York.
 Aureli is the author of several books including The Project of Autonomy: Politics and Architecture Within and Against Capitalism (2008), The Possibility of an Absolute Architecture (2011), and Ritual and Walls: The Architecture of Sacred Space (2016, with Maria Shéhérazade Giudici), The Room of One’s Own (2017, with Dogma) and Loveless: Minimum Dwelling and its Discontents (2019, with Dogma).

-Together with Martino Tattara, he is the co-founder of Dogma, an architectural practice based in Brussels.
+Together with Martino Tattara, he is the co-founder of Dogma, an office for architecture based in Brussels.
 Since the beginning, Dogma has developed a specific interest in large-scale interventions and in urban research.
-Currently, Dogma is working on a research by design trajectory that focuses on domestic space and its potential for transformation.
+Currently Dogma is working on a research by design trajectory that focuses on domestic space and its potential for transformation.
 Besides being an architect and educator, Aureli is also a painter.
 The first solo exhibition of his paintings has taken place at Betts Project gallery in London in 2018.

 – PhD in Architecture, Technische Universiteit, Delft, Berlage Institute, Rotterdam, 2005.

 – Doctorate in Urban Planning, Istituto Universitario di Architettura di Venezia (I.U.A.V), 2003

 – Master in Architecture, The Berlage Institute, Rotterdam, 2001